 Quick Reference Guide and Implementation Checklist

-To make your content creation process smoother, this quick reference guide brings all the key specifications together in one place.
-Using it will help you steer clear of common upload errors and keep your content looking professional.
-Getting the LinkedIn post dimensions right is the first step, but a reliable workflow ensures every post, from single images to carousels, meets platform standards and helps you reach your goals.
+This quick reference guide brings all the key specifications together in one convenient place to help make your content creation process smoother.
+It will help you avoid the most common errors during file upload and make sure your content appears professional.
+Getting the right LinkedIn post dimensions is just the first step, while a fail-proof workflow guarantees that every post-sometimes just a single image, sometimes a carousel-meets the requirements of the platform and helps achieve your goals.

 Actionable Implementation Checklist

-Use this checklist to maintain high standards and prevent sizing mistakes before they happen.
-Building these steps into your process will save you time and improve how well your content performs.
+Use this checklist to uphold the highest standards and avoid sizing pitfalls before they occur.
+Integrating these steps into your workflow will help save your time and further improve how well your content is performing.

 Here is an example from the LinkedIn Help Center that shows how different image types appear on a profile.